openhabfoundation/myopenhab.github.io/index.md

 ### Push Notifications

-Once you have set up your mobile app to connect to myopenHAB, it will automatically register itself to receive notifications.
+Once you have set up your mobile app to connect to myopenHAB, it will automatically register itself to receive push notifications.
 Now you can use special actions in your openHAB rules to send notifications.
 Below are some examples.

 <div style="clear:both"></div>

 - This will send a notification with "Hello world!" to your device.
-If you use multiply devices with the same account configured, all of them will receive this notifications:
+If you use multiple devices with the same account configured, all of them will receive the notification:

 ```java
 sendNotification("your@email.address", "Hello world!")